MeGaNeKoS/Boilerplate-go-BE/infrastructure/utils/README.md

 ## `http`

-Functions for creating standardised HTTP success and error responses based on `pkg/code` values and the configured application name.
-The `GenerateErrorResponse` and `GenerateSuccessResponse` helpers ensure all endpoints return a consistent payload structure.
+Functions for creating standardised HTTP responses. `GenerateErrorResponse` builds RFC 7807 problem details based on `pkg/code` values and the configured application name. `GenerateResponse` wraps arbitrary payloads with a status code and content type so endpoints can return JSON or other formats as needed.

 ## `jwt`